 Comprehensive coverage plans are already expensive and $100,000 is quite expensive.
 Do I really need that?

-In order to reduce the premium, you can consider choosing a higher deductible such as $1,000 or $2,500.
+In order to reduce the premium of overseas medical insurance, you can consider choosing a higher deductible such as $1,000 or $2,500.
 Of course, if you get sick or injured, you will generally have to pay that deductible before the insurance company starts covering anything.
 However, when you have such large expenses, paying $1,000 towards the deductible seems very small.

 Even though prices vary by plan, many plans have comparable prices for $50,000 policy maximum with $250 deductible and $100,000 policy maximum with $1,000 deductible.
 In case of big expenses, you really would be relieved to have an additional $50,000 coverage when you need it.